Cooking Chat

 Instructions

-3. Place a sieve over a bowl and line it with a wet paper towel.
+3. Drain & rinse mushrooms: Place a sieve over a bowl and line it with a wet paper towel.
 Pour the mushrooms into the sieve.
 Reserve the porcini soaking water.
 Rinse the mushrooms, then coarsely chop and set aside.

-4. Preheat the oven to 300 degrees as you get ready to brown the meat and veggies
+4. Preheat oven to 300 degrees as you get ready to brown the meat and veggies

-5. To start making the stew, place a strainer inside a large bowl.
+5. Drain beef & reserve marinade: To start making the stew, place a strainer inside a large bowl.
 Pour the beef mixture into the strainer, using the bowl to capture and reserve the marinade.
 Remove the beef, patting it with paper towel to dry it a bit, and scrape off big pieces of herbs and spices from the marinade.
 Set the beef aside in a bowl.

-6. Heat the oil on medium heat in a dutch oven.
+6. Brown vegetables: Heat the oil on medium heat in a dutch oven.
 Add the finely chopped onion, carrot, and celery to the pan, cook for a few minutes until it starts to soften.

-7. Add the garlic, cook for another minute.
+7. Brown the beef: Add the garlic, cook for another minute.
 Next, stir in the beef, combining it well with the veggies.
-Salt to taste.
+Add a generous pinch of salt.
 Cook for 5 to 10 minutes, stirring occasionally to brown on all sides.

-8. After the beef has browned, stir in the reserved marinade, 1 cup of the porcini liquid, diced tomatoes and tomato paste.
+8. Add liquid: After the beef has browned, stir in the reserved marinade and 1 cup of the porcini liquid.
 Bring the liquid to a boil, then reduce to simmer for about 5 minutes, allowing the liquid to reduce a bit.

 Did you make this recipe?